Synthetic Augmentation in Imbalanced Learning: When It Helps, When It Hurts, and How Much to Add

-\paragraph*{Synthetic data generation and tuning protocol.} We compare four synthetic data generators: SMOTE, ADASYN, Borderline-SMOTE, and Minority Jitter (randomly sampling a minority instance and adding feature-wise Gaussian perturbations).
-Let $\gamma$ denote the synthetic size multiplier.
-For each task--classifier--generator combination, we tune $\gamma$ via 5-fold cross-validation and repeat the cross-validation procedure 10 times.
+\paragraph*{Synthetic data generation and tuning protocol.} We compare four generators: SMOTE, ADASYN, Borderline-SMOTE, and Minority Jitter (randomly sampling a minority instance and adding feature-wise Gaussian perturbations).
+We tune synthetic multiplier $\gamma$ via 5-fold cross-validation and repeat the cross-validation procedure 10 times.
 We sweep $\gamma$ over a range centered around 1 and report the mean balanced excess risk with a 95\% confidence interval at each $\gamma$.
 For reference, we also plot a horizontal dashed line (with 95\% confidence interval) corresponding to the average balanced excess risk achieved by VTSS.

-\paragraph*{Results for logistic regression.} Figure \ref{fig:realdataexcessrisk} highlights that the optimal synthetic sample size is highly sensitive to both the clinical endpoint and the chosen generator.
-Training on the raw imbalanced data without any synthetic augmentation (corresponding to the $\gamma=0$ case) can yield substantially worse performance, as suggested the bottom row of Figure \ref{fig:realdataexcessrisk}, underscoring the need to address class imbalance in these tasks.
-Across mortality, sepsis, and septic shock, the balanced excess risk curves as a function of the synthetic multiplier $\gamma$ exhibit minima at markedly different locations: depending on the task and generator, the best-performing $\gamma$ can be less than 1 (conservative oversampling), close to 1, or greater than 1 (aggressive oversampling).
-This variability indicates that naively fixing $\gamma=1$ may incur a nontrivial excess-risk penalty in some settings.
-In contrast, VTSS provides a stable and reliable choice for selecting synthetic size.
-Its performance matches (within uncertainty) the best achievable risk across the candidate $\gamma$ values considered, effectively recovering the balanced excess risk at optimal synthetic size.
-Therefore, VTSS can be used as a robust default when choosing the synthetic multiplier across different prediction tasks and generators.
+\paragraph*{Results for logistic regression.} Figure \ref{fig:realdataexcessrisk} highlights that the optimal synthetic sample size is highly sensitive to both the clinical endpoint and the generator.
+Training on the raw imbalanced data ($\gamma=0$) is substantially worse (bottom row), underscoring the need to mitigate class imbalance.
+Across tasks, the balanced excess risk curves exhibit minima at markedly different locations: for different tasks and generators, the best can be $\gamma^*<1$ (conservative oversampling), $\gamma^*\approx 1$, or $\gamma^*>1$ (aggressive oversampling).
+Overall, VTSS yields a stable selection that matches, within uncertainty, the best achievable risk over the candidate $\gamma$ values, supporting its use as a robust default across tasks and generators.